-We have begun discussions on technology transfer with the IRODS (integrated Rule Oriented Data System) project at University of North Carolina's Renaissance Computing Instituce (RENCI) and with researchers at Indiana University and Fermi National Accelerator Laboratory who have developed and deployed the Open Science Grid Public Storage Service.
-Both groups would like to gain the performance benefits offered by ADAPT technology in their existing systems.
-These discussions led to a joint proposal to the NSF SSI call that would fund these integration efforts with iRODS and the OSG Public Storage Service, effectively transferring the technology to widely used data services.
+We have begun discussions on technology transfer with the IRODS (integrated Rule Oriented Data System) project at University of North Carolina's Renaissance Computing Institute (RENCI), with researchers at Indiana University and Fermi National Accelerator Laboratory who have developed and deployed the Open Science Grid Public Storage Service, and with US CMS group at Caltech for policy-based adaptive data transfers.
+These groups would like to gain the performance benefits offered by ADAPT technology in their existing systems.
+Some of these discussions led to a joint proposal to the NSF SSI call that would fund these integration efforts with iRODS and the OSG Public Storage Service, effectively transferring the technology to widely used data services.